The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Limiting depth and limiting redshift

 Saturated sources leave small holes in the depth maps.
-If a cluster center is located within such a hole, we describe it as formally outside of the footprint and mark it in the catalog as {\tt IN\_FOOTPRINT=False}.
+If a cluster center is located within such a hole, we describe it as formally outside the footprint and flagged it in the catalog as {\tt IN\_FOOTPRINT=False}.
 Part of the cluster can still be detected when the cluster radius $R_\lambda$ is larger than the size of the masked region.
 This affects 363 \erass clusters.
 We show one example in Figure \ref{fig:outfootprint_example}.
 A bright foreground star overlaps with a cluster in the background.
 The galaxies in projected proximity have flagged photometry in the LS.
-They are rejected by \eromapper (see Section \ref{sec:rm}).
-However, cluster members in the outskirts of the cluster are still detected and marked by the circles.
-As expected, the masking fraction is high with {\tt MASKFRAC=0.51}, and therefore, the richness $\lambda$ is upscaled by a factor of {\tt SCALEVAL=2.03}.
-We consider the photometric redshift $z_\lambda=0.400\pm0.012$ reliable because 45 member galaxies are detected despite the high masking fraction.
-For this reason, we keep these clusters in our sample.
+They were rejected by \eromapper (see Section \ref{sec:rm}).
+However, cluster members in the outskirts of the cluster were still detected and marked by the circles.
+As expected, the masking fraction is high with {\tt MASKFRAC=0.51}, and therefore, the richness $\lambda$ was upscaled by a factor of {\tt SCALEVAL=2.03}.
+We consider the photometric redshift $z_\lambda=0.400\pm0.012$ reliable because 45 member galaxies were detected despite the high masking fraction.
+For this reason, we kept these clusters in our sample.

 The limiting magnitude in our reference band, the $z$ band, can be converted to a limiting redshift $z_{\rm vlim}$ for non-empty heal pixels.
 It is defined as the redshift, at which a member galaxy at the low-luminosity limit $L_{\rm thresh}$ can still be detected with a 10$\sigma$ significance.
-To calculate this limit, we predict the brightness in the DECam $z$ band of a galaxy with luminosity $L_{\rm thresh}$ for all redshifts $0.01<z<1.45$ using the tool {\texttt EzGal} \citep{Mancone2013aa}.
-Thereby, we assume that it behaves according to the prediction for a passively evolving single stellar population \citep{Bruzual2003aa}.
+To calculate this limit, we predicted the brightness in the DECam $z$ band of a galaxy with luminosity $L_{\rm thresh}$ for all redshifts $0.01<z<1.45$ using the tool {\texttt EzGal} \citep{Mancone2013aa}.
+Thereby, we assumed that it behaves according to the prediction for a passively evolving single stellar population \citep{Bruzual2003aa}.
 We set the low-luminosity limit to $L_{\rm thresh}=0.2$\,L$_*$ for the \eromapper runs using the $grz$ and $griz$ filter bands, and $L_{\rm thresh}=0.4$\,L$_*$ for the runs that include the $w1$ band (see Section \ref{sec:merging} and Figure \ref{fig:zmag_vs_zvlim}).
 Hereby, L$_*$ is the luminosity at the break of the Schechter function \citep{Schechter1976aa}.
-The magnitude of an L$_*$ galaxy is normalized to 17.85 $i$ mag in the Sloan photometric system at redshift $z=0.2$, consistently to \cite{Rykoff2016aa}.
+The magnitude of an L$_*$ galaxy was normalized to 17.85 $i$ mag in the Sloan photometric system at redshift $z=0.2$, consistently to \cite{Rykoff2016aa}.